MelisAnaturk/CMIC_deep_learning_projects/README.md

 │   └── T1.nii.gz
 ```

-You will need a directory containing all of your input data (e.g., T1 images) and a .csv file that contains the ID, label and file pathway for each person in your sample
+In a seperate ```labels.csv```, you will need to include the ID, label and file pathway for each participant in your sample.

 ### 5. Prepare your script
 Put together your python script or Jupyter notebook - Google Colab is a good starting point to do an initial debug of your script.
 You can download publicly available images for this step e.g., IXI data.
 Once you’re happy that things generally work – you can import your script to the cluster.